ninioArtillero/ninioartillero.github.io/_posts/2024-06-08-tidal-init.md

 Unfortunately, the funds he left to kickstart activities are being held hostage by a bank (legal action has moved slowly), and the doors have stayed shut except for some isolated events (of which ours is an example).
 The house has an exotic architecture, a rich color palette, and is full of little artifacts that Fernando collected.
-It was really a nice place to held the workshop and could become a spot for live coding sessions.
+It was really a nice place to held the workshop and could become a spot for regular live coding sessions.

 ## The workshop

 For the first half of the workshop I gave an introductory talk.
 First we discussed free and open source software as a strategy to harness community efforts and build people centered technology.
-Then I talked about what live coding in general, sharing some online references and broadly explained what it meant in the context of computer music.
+Then I introduced the broader live coding practice, sharing some online references, and explained what it meant in the context of computer music.
 This set the stage to introduce Tidal's architecture.
 Before the break, we watched a video performance of Alex McLean (Tidal's creator) doing a from-scratch session.
 The slide presentation is available [here](https://docs.google.com/presentation/d/e/2PACX-1vQ8h38f0t9CYkyP1UftIe1l-mmtrQjxeYh7i5sU4nfKoINEiV3xXKlgnFXlWsV3QWcKoNI94d-5RFfU/pub?start=false&loop=false&delayms=0).